Tom271/InteractingParticleSystems/README.md

 ```python
   ani = plotting.anim_full(t, x, v, mu_v=1, variance=1, L=2 * np.pi , framestep=1)
 ```
+This gives an animation of the particles moving on the torus (green if moving clockwise, orange if anticlockwise) as well as four histograms.
+The top two histograms are of the particles positions at the current time, t (left) and positions up to the current time step [0,t] (right).
+The bottom two histograms are the same but for the velocities of the particles.
 ![Screenshot of full system animation](images/animation_example.png)

 ### Parameter Options